therobinkim/reading-list/README.md

 * [Manhattan Institute] [The Future of Income-Share Agreements: Policy and Politics](https://www.manhattan-institute.org/future-income-share-agreements-to-finance-higher-education) by Sheila Bair and Preston Cooper

+* [Refactoring UI](https://refactoringui.com/book/) by Steve Schoger & Adam Wathan; some Twitter highlights [here](https://twitter.com/i/moments/994601867987619840)
+> Learn how to design beautiful user interfaces by yourself using specific tactics explained from a developer's point-of-view.

 # Maybe in the Future

 * [Shape Up: Stop Running in Circles and Ship Work that Matters](https://basecamp.com/shapeup)